photography workshop with Fred Newman and Lynn

 to those photographers shooting traditional large format.
 All

-participants will be given a discount code for fine products from
+participants will be given a discount code for products available

 (world class filters and filter holders).

-are not allowed on this workshop except for spouses, which will
+are not allowed on this workshop except for spouses.
+This workshop

-ten paid participants.
-Please see the signup details below.
+is limited to ten paid participants.
+Please see the signup details

 This workshop is proudly